 The changes brought about by AI in this piece, fall into two categories, as laid out by Sebastian Raisch and Sebastian Krakowski in their paper AI and Management – automation and augmentation.
 If Associated Press can use AI, as it does, to produce corporate earnings reports, that frees up its journalists to do higher value work that requires complex storytelling, fuelled by curiosity.
 This is automation and augmentation working in tandem.
 And it’s as a result of this synchronicity, according to Raisch and Krakowski, that AI does its best work – eliminating tension and optimizing different skillsets.

 As for our early 90s journo – they look a little different today.
 The shoulder pads are goners; switched for a jaunty bob hat and Pategonia.
-And the hangover has been replaced with a specialty coffee.
-The internet also means immediacy is now King.
+And the hangover has been replaced with a speciality coffee.
+The internet also means immediacy is now king.
 Reporting on something first for our 20s journo wins them valuable clicks.
-And in a game where turnaround time for duller work can be entrusted to AI, that is a welcome addition.
+And in a game where turnaround time for dull work can be entrusted to AI, that is a welcome addition.
 Still, there’s a way to go.
 There remains only a few people in newsrooms who know the ins and outs of how AI can support their work.
 So change is likely to continue to be a slow burner, or incremental, for some time to come.